 The Rise of User Experience Leadership – Business Embraces Design

-Are businesses willing to place UX design in a leadership role?
+Are businesses willing to place user experience (UX) in a leadership role?

 That depends on our ability as UX design leaders to clearly articulate the impact design has on business.
 In order for UX leaders to succeed in this environment we must first come to terms with the fact that design is not the center of the corporate universe.
 This is why it’s integral to educate the C-suite on it’s importance in order to ensure that UX and design are recognized as key pillars of business success and overall strategy.
 So, how do we do this?

 We can gain a seat at the table if we are willing to peel off layers of UX-jargon and design-speak in order to clearly communicate the problems we solve for the business using the language of the organization.
 Here are some key approaches that will help UX design leaders get involved in the business conversation and earn a seat at the table.

 What is the market saying?

 According to the Design Value Index by the Design Management Institute (DMI), “Design-driven companies outperform the S&P 500 by 219%.”

 In a similar manner, Forrester’s Customer Experience Index (CXi) indicates that “better experience = higher revenue.”
 In their research, they quantify the impact of yearly revenue ranges between $177M to $311M for repurchase, retention and recommendation when the customer experience is positive.